Tax Credits: The four steps

 The Income Regulations prescribe a series of four steps to work out income for tax credits purposes.
 The claim form does not require this, but we have set out the steps below in order to give a complete picture of the legislative method.

 NOTE: This section of the site explains what is income for tax credit claims.
 Where a claimant has their tax credits terminated because they are moving to universal credit, there are new rules on how to calculate income.
-Please see our transition to universal credit section for more information.
+Please see our universal credit section for more information.

 For joint claims, the joint income for the relevant tax year of both partners (or of all members of a polygamous unit) should be used, as in the example below.
 Only the income of the partners in the couple, or members of the polygamous unit, is aggregated; any income belonging to any children in the household is left out of account, except in certain circumstances where a claimant artificially transfers income to a child in an attempt to maximise their tax credits entitlement.